-- 6.1 Data Analysis in Business Management and Administration: Research the use of data in Business Management and Administration career fields.
+- 6.1 Data Analysis in Business Management and Administration: Research the use of data in BusinessManagement and Administration career fields.
 Include data that is generated internally by businesses, and externally by local communities, state, and the nation.
 Explore examples of how the data is used, including the following: - a. customer/client use of products and services; - b. demographics of end users; - c. community, state, and national statistics, and - d. data that must be reported to another entity.

-- P21: Partnership for 21st Century Skills Framework for 21st Century Learning - Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.
+- References to other standards include: - P21: Partnership for 21st Century Skills Framework for 21st Century Learning - o Note: While not all standards are specifically aligned, teachers will find the framework helpful for setting expectations for student behavior in their classroom and practicing specific career readiness skills.